 Financial instruments that potentially subject the Company to concentration of credit risk include cash and cash equivalents.
-As of September 30, 2022, the cash and cash equivalents balance is kept in banking institutions that the Company believes are of high credit quality and are in excess of federally insured levels.
-The Company maintains its cash and cash equivalents with an accredited financial institution and accordingly, such funds are subject to minimal credit risk.
+As of December 31, 2022, the cash and cash equivalents balance is kept in banking institutions that the Company believes are of high credit quality and are in excess of federally insured levels.
+The Company maintains its cash and cash equivalents with accredited financial institutions and accordingly, such funds are subject to minimal credit risk.
 The Company has not experienced any losses on its cash and cash equivalents.